pytorch/pytorch/docs/source/jit.rst

     Produces several warnings and a graph which simply returns the input::

-        update_view.py:4: TracerWarning: There are 2 live references to the tensor being modified when tracing in-place operator copy_ (possibly due to an assignment) which  might cause the trace to be incorrect.
-We can't record the data flow of  Python values, which means the trace might not generalize to other inputs. x[0] = torch.rand(*x.shape[1:2])
+        fill_row_zero.py:4: TracerWarning: There are 2 live references to the data region being modified when tracing in-place operator copy_ (possibly due to an assignment).
+This might cause the trace to be incorrect, because all other views that also reference this data will not not reflect this change in the trace!
+On the other hand, if all other views use the same memory chunk, but are disjoint (e.g. are outputs of torch.split), this might still be safe. x[0] = torch.rand(*x.shape[1:2])
-        update_view.py:7: TracerWarning: Output nr 1. of the traced function does not match the corresponding output of the Python function.
+        fill_row_zero.py:6: TracerWarning: Output nr 1. of the traced function does not match the corresponding output of the Python function.
 Detailed error:
-        Not within tolerance rtol=1e-05 atol=1e-05 at input[0, 1] (0.8348613381385803 vs. 0.09187901020050049) and 3 other locations (33.00%)
+        Not within tolerance rtol=1e-05 atol=1e-05 at input[0, 1] (0.09115803241729736 vs. 0.6782537698745728) and 3 other locations (33.00%)
           traced = torch.jit.trace(fill_row_zero, (torch.rand(3, 4),))
         graph(%0 : Float(3, 4)) {
           return (%0);